psychemedia/storytelling-notes/mr-fox.md

 Be bold, be bold, but not too bold.

-She advanced, and found the same inscription over the staircase ; again at the entrance of a gallery; and lastly, at the door of a chamber, with the addition of a line:
+She advanced, and found the same inscription over the staircase; again at the entrance of a gallery; and lastly, at the door of a chamber, with the addition of a line:

 Be bold, be bold, but not too bold,
 Lest that your heart's blood should run cold!